PTCAS will begin to process your application once the following materials are received:

 PT programs will notify applicants directly regarding all admission decisions.

-Beginning in spring 2014 any designated PTCAS program that offers you admission will know how many offers of admission you have received from and accepted at other PTCAS institutions.
-Programs will not know how many applications you have submitted or any other admission decisions made by other PT programs at that time.
+Any designated PTCAS program that offers you admission will know how many offers of admission you have received from and accepted at other PTCAS institutions.
+Programs will not know how many applications you have submitted or other admissions decisions that were made by other PT programs at that time.
 A PT program that has placed an applicant on a wait-list will not have access to that applicant's admission status at other PTCAS institutions.
-Wait-listed applicants should contact the appropriate program directly for specific information on that program's wait-list policy.
+Wait-listed applicants should contact the appropriate program directly for specific information on that program's policy.

 Accepted applicants may be required to complete a criminal background check.